LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 Although the examples in this article are presented in Turtle syntax, Components.js encourages the use of JSON-LD for compatibility with JSON and the use of shortcuts.
 A general context is defined for the Object-Oriented Components ontology, which is available at [https://linkedsoftwaredependencies.org/contexts/components.jsonld](https://linkedsoftwaredependencies.org/contexts/components.jsonld).
-The dereferencable URI of your module is defined by `@id`, and `requireName` refers to the package (as defined in npm's package.json file).
+The dereferencable URI of your module is defined by `@id`, and `requireName` refers to the package (as defined in NPM's package.json file).

 <figure id="module-ldf" class="listing">
 ````/code/module-ldf.ttl````